Ruth shares how her mother's advice, "Knock the T Off Can't," helped her.

 One of the first things I worried about was personal hygiene and makeup.
 What if I got my eyebrow pencil in the wrong place?
 Things like that.
 I worried about that.
 So, it's kind of a joke in my intimate friends and family.
 If you see that I've drawn a line where it shouldn't be, let me know.
 One of the goals I had was just to continue as much as I could the life that I had been living and make as minimal amount of change as necessary, and I think I still approach life that way.

-We’d love to hear from you.
-If you’d like to share with us, just leave us a message on our Insights and Soundbites podcast voicemail by calling 847-512-4867.
-Or you can use your smartphone or computer to email us a recording to [email protected].
-Again, my name is Douglas Walker, take care and see you next time.
+Marc: You never know who might need to hear your story.
+If you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail.
+By calling, 847-512-4867.
+Or, you can use your smartphone or computer and email us a recording to [email protected].

 Listen in as Zenobia shares how she found the support and strength she needed.